Practice questions

 When writing research reports, abstracts should always be drafted first.

-Which of these features are not characteristic of good writing?
+Which of these features is not characteristic of good writing?

 Report titles should be as short and informative as possible.